Easter bonnet

 and the notion that ill-luck would dog the one who had not something new at Easter expanded in the 19th century.

 Today the Easter bonnet is a type of hat that women and girls wear to Easter services, and (in the United States) in the Easter parade following it.
 Ladies purchased new and elaborate designs for particular church services and, in the case of Easter, took the opportunity of the end of Lent to buy luxury items.
-Now, in a more casual society, Easter bonnets are becoming harder to find, as fewer and fewer women bother with the tradition.
+In certain localities such as Boston, Easter bonnets are becoming harder to find, while in other areas, such as Burlington County in New Jersey, Easter bonnets remain popular.

 Although the traditional Easter bonnet is a hat with depictions of Easter and spring with bunnies, flowers, eggs, etc., recently more creative designers have been producing full face hat and mask taking the mantilla head dress from Spain as their inspiration.

-Nowadays a traditional child's Easter bonnet is usually white, wide-brimmed hat with a pastel colored satin ribbon wrapped around it and tied in a bow.
+Nowadays a traditional girl's Easter bonnet is usually white, wide-brimmed hat with a pastel colored satin ribbon wrapped around it and tied in a bow.
 It may also have flowers or other springtime motifs on top, and may match a special dress picked out for the occasion.

-It is still popular in infant school in Britain to design an Easter-themed hat.
-Both girls and boys will decorate bonnets/hats to wear and many retailers will sell Easter Bonnet kits.
-Previously there were frequently Easter Bonnet competitions for children until late 1990s where children would decorate existing hats creatively.
-Nowadays it is more likely the hats are and decorations are specifically purchased for Easter bonnets.